EiffelWebFramework/ewf_examples/workbook/handling_request/form.md

 Extracting form data from the server side is one of the most tedious parts.
 If you do it by hand, you will need to parse the input, you'll have to URL-decode the value.

-Here we will show you how to read input submitted by a user using a Form.
+Here we will show you how to read input submitted by a user using a Form (GET and POST).
  * How to handle missing values:
    * client side validattion, server side validations, set default if it's a valid option.
  * How to populate Eiffel objects from the request data.

 ## Reading Form Data
-EWF [WSF_REQUEST]() provides features to handling this form parsing automatically.
+EWF [WSF_REQUEST]() class, provides features to handling this form parsing automatically.

 ### Query Parameters